ZizouHuweidi/bayt-alhikmah/README.md

 - Schema changes live in `migrations/` and are applied with Goose through `cmd/migrate`.
 - Application queries live in `internal/db/queries/` and generate Go code with sqlc.
-- sqlc reads the migrations as schema input, but it does not apply migrations.
-- sqlc runs through a container, so a local `sqlc` binary is not required.
-- Goose is used as a Go library through `go run ./cmd/migrate`, so a local `goose` binary is not required.

 ## API Exploration